 We developed a question answering system QUARK that outputs the words and phrases as an answer to the question sentence input written in the natural language.
 Then, we participated in the evaluation workshop QAC2 for question answering.
-With evaluation in Task1 of QAC2, 49% of 99 questions were correering systems in NTCIR.
 With evaluation in Task1 of QAC2, 49% of 99 questions were correctly answered among 200 questions.
 Moreover, among the 5th best answers output by the system, the number of correct answers existed in the 1st best was 49 questions of the 22%.
 Recall and precision attained 31.1% and 12.2%, respectively.